webuild-consortium/webuild-github-policies/docs/06-security-and-compliance.md

 **Best Practices:**

-- ✅ Log out when finished
+- Log out when finished
-- ✅ Use private browsing for shared devices
+- Use private browsing for shared devices
-- ✅ Lock screen when away
+- Lock screen when away
-- ✅ Clear browser cache on shared devices
+- Clear browser cache on shared devices
-- ✅ Review active sessions regularly
+- Review active sessions regularly
-- ❌ Stay logged in on public computers
+- Stay logged in on public computers (don't)
-- ❌ Save passwords in browsers on shared devices
+- Save passwords in browsers on shared devices (don't)

 **Review Active Sessions:**